shariorfarhan07/springboot-ecommerce/README.md

 # springboot-ecommerce-backend.

-monolithic ecommerce application maintaining all the standards.
+Developing a monolithic eCommerce backend application that adheres to the standard principles of REST API would offer a well-structured and reliable way for clients.

 N.B: My initial plan is to make a separate backend and a separate frontend with spring boot.
 Keeping this one as a standard will make other front-end applications.